What’s the Difference Between a Salary and an Hourly Wage?

-In the world of employment and compensation, two primary payment structures dominate the landscape: salaries and hourly wages.
+Two primary payment structures dominate in the employment setting: salaries and hourly wages.
 While both serve the purpose of compensating employees for their work, they differ significantly in how they’re calculated, administered, and impact both employers and employees.
-This article guide will delve into the intricacies of difference between a salary and an hourly wage two compensation models, exploring their characteristics, advantages, disadvantages, and the factors that influence which structure is most appropriate for different employment scenarios.
+This article guide will delve into the intricacies of the difference between a salary and an hourly wage in two compensation models.
+Exploring their characteristics, advantages, disadvantages, and the factors that influence which structure is most appropriate for different employment scenarios.

 Understanding Salary Compensation